Elizabeth Killick

 Elizabeth "Betty" Audrey Killick (10 September 1924 – 7 July 2019) FREng was a British naval electronics engineer who worked on radar and weapons systems for the Ministry of Defence.
 In 1982, she became the first woman to be elected a Fellow of the Royal Academy of Engineering.

 Early life

-Killick was born in London to George Killick and Winifred Baines.
-Her father was a chartered accountant who was made an Order of the British Empire in 1954 for service to the Cotton Board.
+Killick was born in Brixton Hill, London, to Winifred (née Baines) and George Killick.
+Her father was a chartered accountant who was appointed to the Order of the British Empire in 1954 for service to the Cotton Board.
 Her maternal grandfather was a political agent, and her mother's brothers worked for the London Stock Exchange.
 Killick attended Streatham and Clapham High School.
-She moved to Cheshire during World War II to avoid the Blitz.
+She moved with her family to Cheshire during World War II to avoid the Blitz.
+Her mother died when Killick was still in her teens.

 Career

-Killick joined the Women's Auxiliary Air Force and worked as a radar mechanic.
+Killick joined the Women's Auxiliary Air Force in about 1942 and worked as a radar mechanic.
 When she was demobilized in 1947, Killick was briefly at the Royal Air Force Institute of Aviation Medicine as a laboratory assistant, before going to the University of St Andrews where she earned a degree in natural philosophy in 1951 and was awarded an honorary doctorate in 1998.